radziko/colo_mlops/reports/README.md

 >
 > Answer:

-We did not use compute engine, as Vertex AI provided easier training than spinning up a whole VM, and Cloud Run is more ligthweight for hosting a simple webapp.
-We did not see the benefit of using Compute Engine.
+We ended up not using Compute Engine at all, as we did not see the benefit of spinning up a whole VM for our project.
+Vertex AI allowed us to use our training image directly from the Container Registry, and is more lightweight.
+For running our webapp, we used Cloud Run instead, as it also is a lot more lightweight, and requries less configuration to use.
+Cloud Run was started using the webapp image from the Container Registry.

 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**